Decoupling local classicality from classical explainability: A noncontextual model for bilocal classical theory and a locally-classical but contextual theory: Introduction

-The condition that the probability distribution associated with a preparation instrument does not depend on the specific choice of observation instrument applied at its output is commonly referred to as \textit{causality}.
+The condition that the probability distribution associated with a preparation of a set of states does not depend on the specific choice of the measurement applied at its output is commonly referred to as \textit{causality}.
 It is well known that this notion of causality is equivalent to the principle of no-signalling from future and equivalent to the statement that each system possesses a \textit{unique deterministic effect}~\cite{d2017quantum}.
 In particular, an OPT is said to be causal if and only if every system $A$ admits a unique deterministic effect, represented as